Colorado education officials push for federal funds to address digital divide

 More than 54,000 Colorado students in grades K-12 don’t have a laptop or desktop at home, according to a report from the Colorado Futures Center.
 More than half of those children live in households earning $50,000 or less annually.
 Without such access, it is nearly impossible for them to join their online classes and complete assignments.

-Denver Public Schools, like many other districts across the state, plans to reopen schools for in-person learning.
+DPS, like many other districts across the state, plans to reopen schools for in-person learning in the fall.
 The district is also offering families the option to continue with a fully online program for those who prefer that option.

+Cordova said the program will be much structured than what was put into place last spring and will be run more like an online school where they will really emphasize real-time classes, which saw more engagement and participation.

 Those students will need the proper technology and access.
 In addition, there is a chance during the school year that any group of students may need to move to online learning if a case of COVID-19 is identified.
 They would also need to be prepared with the proper tools and internet access.